 Pregnancy is another time when hormonal changes lead to excess water weight.
 Many pregnant women have swollen fingers, ankles, etc., due to the extra water in their bloodstream.

 You may not realize how much your diet can impact water weight and fluid retention.
 Eating too much salt, like chips, fast food, etc., increases your sodium intake.
 Extra salt affects your fluid balance, and your body responds by holding on to excess water to even things out, leading to bloating.
 Processed foods, like sausages, mayonnaise, pizza, cookies, etc., have added sugar and sodium to help with taste and shelf-life.
 The extra salt and sugars cause your body to retain water, and can affect your blood pressure and heart health (Srour, 2019).

 Excess carbohydrates in your diet can also contribute to bloating and water weight.
 Like sodium, carbohydrates in your bloodstream bring water along with them.
 The liver stores extra carbs as glycogen, which carries water with it—approximately 3 grams of water for every gram of glycogen.
 Diets higher in carbohydrates can lead to increases in water weight (Osterberg, 2010).

-But not all carbohydrates are bad—fibers are beneficial because they draw water into the intestines and allow for more regular bowel movements.
-Diets rich in fiber are good for your heart and may help with weight loss (Akbar, 2020).
+But not all carbohydrates contribute to excess water weight—fibers are beneficial because they draw water into the intestines and allow for more regular bowel movements.
+Diets rich in fiber are good for your heart and may help with weight loss (if weight loss is one of your goals) (Akbar, 2020).

 If you live a sedentary lifestyle or sit at a desk all day, you may have excess water weight.
 Moving your muscles during physical exercise promotes blood circulation, not just to your heart, but also to your kidneys.
 Better blood flow through your kidneys can improve their ability to get rid of excess water.